estnltk/syntax_experiments/phrase_examples_filtered/complete/ner_timex_trees_top50.md

 Tree:

-1	LOC	Eesti	2	nmod
+1	LOC	Venemaa	2	nmod

-2	OTHER	seaduste	0	root
+2	OTHER	rünnakute	0	root

-3	OTHER	järgi	2	case
+3	OTHER	puhul	2	case

 has_ner: True